Search results

 Azerbaijan: Empowering mine survivors through purposeful reintegration into the community

-… overcome their challenges through our mental health and psychosocial support (MHPSS) … in our efforts to raise awareness about the dangers of landmines and explosive remnants of … resilience.
+… overcome their challenges through our mental health and psychosocial support (MHPSS) … displaced people (IDPs), where the danger of unexploded ordnances remains acute.
+A … resilience.
 Provided direct psychological care to 44 affected people through 301 …

 Law and policy topic